beothorn/botline/README.md

 # Botline

-This is a telegram bot that can run some commands.
+This is a telegram bot that can command line commands and some utilities.

+Running this on any machine you can also upload and download files with the inline keyboard explorer.

+Printing is also available through pycups.

+Basic permissions can be configured using the bot.properties file.

 # Setup